Package insert / prescribing information

 Once absorbed through the skin, topical corticosteroids are handled through pharmacokinetic pathways similar to those of systemically administered corticosteroids.
 Corticosteroids are bound to plasma proteins in varying degrees.
 They are metabolized primarily in the liver and then excreted in the kidneys.
 Some of the topical corticosteroids and their metabolites are also excreted into the bile.

 Flurandrenolide Lotion is indicated for the relief of the inflammatory and pruritic manifestations of corticosteroid-responsive dermatoses.

-Topical corticosteroids are contraindicated in patients with a history of hypersensitivity to any of the components of these preparations.
+Topical corticosteroids are contraindicated in those patients with a history of hypersensitivity to any of components of the preparation.

 Systemic absorption of topical corticosteroids has produced reversible hypothalamic-pituitary-adrenal (HPA) axis suppression, manifestations of Cushing’s syndrome, hyperglycemia, and glucosuria in some patients.

 Conditions that augment systemic absorption include application of the more potent steroids, use over large surface areas, prolonged use, and the addition of occlusive dressings.